barumau/pandunia/eng/201_xula.md

 > Word order in active sentence: Subject + Verb + Object

-Pandunia's personal pronouns are: **mi** = I, **tu** = you, and **da** = he, she, it.
+Pandunia's personal pronouns are:
+**mi**
+'I',
+**tu**
+'you' and
+**da**
+'he, she, it'.
 Note that the pronouns stayed the same in the previous example sentences.
 Words never change in Pandunia.
-They always stay the same regardless of their position in sentence.
+They always stay the same regardless of their position in the sentence.

 In Pandunia sentences can be made shorter by leaving out pronouns that are obvious in the present situation.